open-pioneer/trails-starter/docs/RepositoryGuide.md

 ├── pnpm-workspace.yaml     -- Workspaces configuration file for pnpm
-├── tsconfig.json           -- Main TypeScript configuration file for code that runs in the browser ├── tsconfig.node.json      -- Additional TypeScript configuration file for files running in Node └── vite.config.ts          -- Vite configuration file
+├── tsconfig.json           -- Main TypeScript configuration file for code that runs in the browser ├── tsconfig.node.json      -- Additional TypeScript configuration file for files running in Node ├── typedoc.base.json       -- TypeDoc configuration that is used as a base for the TypeDoc configuration in the packages ├── typedoc.config.cjs      -- TypeDoc main configuration file └── vite.config.ts          -- Vite configuration file
 ```